White House, Jan. 6 committee agree to shield some documents - NewsBreak

 White House, Jan.
 6 committee agree to shield some documents

 WASHINGTON (AP) — The House committee investigating the Jan.
-6 insurrection at the Capitol has agreed to defer its attempt to get hundreds of pages of records from the Trump administration, holding off at the request of the Biden White House.
+6 insurrection at the Capitol has agreed to defer its request for hundreds of pages of records from the Trump administration, bending to the wishes of the Biden White House.

 The deferral is in response to concerns by the Biden White House that releasing all the Trump administration documents sought by the committee could compromise national security and executive privilege.